tndgroup2/file/README.md

 Get it from [this repo](https://github.com/tndgroup2/file/raw/main/TableCaptureUnlocked.zip "Table Capture Unlocked").
 > This is not a completely free extension, the developer only provides basic features for the free version.
 For demonstration purposes, we provide here a temporary full version.
 If you need advanced features, please [get the original version here](https://chrome.google.com/webstore/detail/table-capture/iebpjdmgckacbodjpijphcplhebcmeop "Table Capture from Chrome Web Store") and buy it.

+## Microsoft Office Excel
+*emmm...
+It's Excel.*
+You should already have MS Excel, right?
+If you don't have it yet, don't worry, we've brought the Excel installation media.
+If you need to install on another computer after the workshop, please check [this page provided by UM ICTO](https://icto.um.edu.mo/software/microsoft-office-365-proplus/ "Microsoft Office 365 ProPlus").